 There is no official nutrient reference value (NRV) for astragalus since this substance is not recognised as an essential nutrient.
 In clinical studies, however, doses between 2-30g are commonly used.

-Astragalus root, while edible, is not particularly delicious, so this substance is not commonly eaten as it is.
+Astragalus root, while edible, is not particularly delicious, so this substance is not commonly eaten.

 Astragalus contains cycloastragenol, a substance that may activate telomerase, which prevents the destruction of your telomeres.
-Since telomeres are markers on your DNA that cause you to age when they break down, astragalus may help you live a longer, healthier life.
-There is also plenty of evidence supporting the theory that astragalus may improve your immunity, prevent cardiovascular disease, and exert a wide range of other health benefits.
+Since telomeres are markers on your DNA that cause you to age when they break down, astragalus may support healthy ageing.
+There is also plenty of evidence supporting the theory that astragalus may support your immunity, prevent cardiovascular disease, and exert a wide range of other health benefits.
 This multi-talented, natural substance appears to improve your health whether you’re troubled by infectious disease or not.

-It might be a good idea to take astragalus whenever concerns over infectious disease are on the rise.
+Astragalus can be taken whenever concerns over infectious disease are on the rise.
 In addition to potentially mitigating the symptoms of both viral and bacterial infections, astragalus may also prevent infectious disease from gaining a foothold in your body.
 Given the medley of other potential benefits that astragalus might exert, you may want to take this substance regularly regardless of your current health status.

 Since most of the beneficial compounds in astragalus are fat-soluble and have a cumulative effect, you may need to take this substance for more than a week to experience its unique benefits.